fsalvemi/DEVWKS-1709/README.md

 | Comprehensive Example | nac-catalystcenter-comprehensive-example | Catalyst Center as Code | Demonstrate full SDA Fabric Deployment |

 The first three repositories demonstrates three approaches to achieve the **identical outcome**: deploying a complete site hierarchy with IP pools and reservations to Cisco Catalyst Center.

-This will allows to familiarize with Catalyst Center as Code solution and compare its complexity, maintainability, and ease of use with the other approaches
+The first example allows to familiarize with the Catalyst Center as Code solution.
+The second and third examples try to achieve the same result using Native Terraform and Native Catalyst Center API.
+This allows to compare the complexity, maintainability, and ease of use of the three approaches.

 The forth repository includes comprehensive example that deploys a full SD-Access fabric using the catalyst center as code approach.
 This demonstrates how Catalyst Center as Code can be used to deploy a full SD-Access fabric